East Lothian Consultation Hub

 Closed Consultations

-Please complete this form to let us know if your child will NOT be attending nursery during part or all of the Easter break by Monday 25 March 2024.
+Please complete this form to let us know if your child will NOT be attending nursery, during part or all of the October break by Friday 4 October 2024.
 You should consider this carefully as you may not be able to change sessions after this date.
-You do not need to complete this form if your...
+You do not need to complete this if your...

 We Asked, You Said, We Did